daevid-thegreat/daevid-thegreat/README.md

 # Hi there, I'm [David Makinde](https://daevidthegreat.com/) 🙌🏿

 I'm a software engineer who enjoys building useful and innovative software solutions.
-Currently, I'm working on Realtinic, a prop-tech that aims to simplify the process of managing home rents and tenants.

-## 🌱 I'm currently learning

-- MERN stack
-- DevOps
-- Data Structures and Algorithm

-## 💬 Ask me about

-- My experience with different programming languages and frameworks
-- Tips for building scalable and maintainable software

 ## 📫 How to reach me